I’m pretty much anti-grain (for the most part)

 Now this doesn’t include everybody, for the simple fact that many societies use rice as a staple food source (as seen in many poor countries).

 As we all know, world hunger is a major problem and eating cheap foods (like rice) can help keep millions of people alive – a very good thing!
-So we’re not saying that the less fortunate should avoid these foods, because they need such items to survive – simple as that.
+So we’re not saying that the less fortunate should avoid these foods, because they need such items to survive.

 Now, us FAT westerners who are addicted to sugar, refined grains, and Dr. Pepper, surely do not need the extra blood sugar push, and that’s the truth.

-Do you see what we’re driving at here?
+Do you see what I’m driving at here?

 Americans are fat, and are definitely not starving (for the most part); therefore, our intake of such high-glycemic foods should most definitely be restricted.